A Travel Guide to Exploring Sydney Australia

 Sydney is famous for its beach culture, and it is home to a wide range of dazzling golden beaches.
 Here you will find some of the best places to go swimming, surfing, and taking some fantastic walks.

 The most popular Sydney beach is Bondi Beach, where people come to enjoy a day of fantastic surfing or relaxing at a beachfront cafe.
-From the beach, you can take a trip along the 6km Coogee Coastal Walk with views of beach cliff-tops and great cafes along the way.
+You can take a trip along the 6km Coogee Coastal Walk with views of beach cliff-tops and great cafes along the way from the beach.

 Manly Beach is a trendy beach spot connected by ferry to the Sydney Circular Quay.
 It is an excellent place to start your day and explore the several little bays and beaches on the way up to Palm Beach.
 From Manly, you must try the Spit Bridge Walk spanning over 10km one-way.
 It is a breath-taking walk where you will see sculptural rock shelves and beautiful cliffs that look spectacular at dawn and dusk.